tjmcmanus/LibertyLabs/gettingStarted/0_setup_20180105/setup.md

 1. From the `{LAB_HOME}/wlp/bin directory` in your Liberty runtime installation, run the following command to create a new server.
 For Linux and Mac, use `./server` to pick up the local “server”

     `server create myServer`

-2. The new server is created in `{LAB_HOME}/wlp/usr/servers/myServer`.
+1. The new server is created in `{LAB_HOME}/wlp/usr/servers/myServer`.
     The server.xml file is the complete server configuration.
 Open up an editor to view `{LAB_HOME}/wlp/usr/servers/myServer/server.xml`.

-3. Start the server instance with this command:
+1. Start the server instance with this command:

     `server start myServer`

     This runs the server in the background and the output is written to files in the `{LAB_HOME}/wlp/usr/servers/myServer/logs` directory.
-    Alternatively, to start the server in the foreground (so the console messages are seen in the command window) you can use the command “server run myServer”.
+Alternatively, to start the server in the foreground (so the console  messages are seen in the command window) you can use the command:  “server run myServer”.

-4. Stop the server with the command:
+1. Stop the server with the command:

      `server stop myServer`

-5. Having verified the install, clean up.
+1. Having verified the install, clean up.
 Delete the server by deleting the `{LAB_HOME}/wlp/usr/servers/myServer` directory.

 You now have a Liberty runtime environment that is ready to be  configured to run applications.

 ## Test the WebSphere Developer Tools (WDT)